 If you never used Nova Launcher before, you might be surprised by how similar it looks to Android’s stock home screen.
-The basic customization options aren’t all that different — tapping and long-pressing on the home screen pulls up a three-button menu that lets you change your home screen wallpaper, insert widgets, or launch the settings menu.
-One handy difference is a home screen selector button near the top of the screen; selecting it reassigns the default home screen to whichever one is currently in view.
+The basic customization options aren’t all that different — tapping and long-pressing on the home screen pulls up a menu that lets you change your home screen wallpaper, insert widgets, or launch the settings menu, and the home screen selector button near the top of the screen; selecting it reassigns the default home screen to whichever one is currently in view.

 Tapping on the Widgets button brings up a list of widgets from the apps you’ve installed, and tapping and holding on any of them lets you situate them on the home screen.
-But you will notice something different when you press and hold on a widget.
-As soon as you lift your finger, you get an accordion menu of four different menu options: Remove, Resize, App info, and Settings.
+You can also long-press on the widget to access an accordion menu of four different menu options: Remove, Padding, Resize, and App Info.

 - Remove deletes said widget

 - Resize increases the length and/or width of the widget